Medicine Traditions

 -Dissolves the Tartarous mucilage in the Lungs.
 (Salmon)

-in Decoction: half–1 oz.
+Decoction: half–1 oz.

-LEVIGATED POWDER: 125–250mg, up to 500 or 1000mg.
+Levigated Powder: 125–250mg, up to 500 or 1000mg.

-Of the BHASMA: 125–250mg, up to 500mg.
+Bhasma: 125–250mg, up to 500mg.

 'Hag Stones' or 'Witches Stones', also called Silex Pertusus, are naturally occurring perforated Flint stones and were used in Magic.
 Hung around the bed head or kept under the pillow to protect from Nightmares, they were also believed to protect from the Evil Eye, against Poison, and Witchcraft.
 They were generally regarded as protective and were used to protect children, homes and even boats and horses.